nrjdalal/next-to-start/README.md

   })
   ```

-  > [!Note]
-  > By default, `routesDirectory` is set to `src/routes`.
+  By default, `routesDirectory` is set to `src/routes`.
 If you want to maintain consistency with Next.js App Router conventions, you can set it to `src/app` instead.

 - `postcss.config.ts` for Tailwind CSS: